Music Rating: 9.5/10 | Music Video: 10/10

 Growing up in Florida, everybody knew where Cuba was as Cuban culture is pretty ingrained here.
 I realize many people who aren’t from areas with Cuban culture aren’t aware of where it is geographically though.
 Cuba is underneath Florida in the Carribean Sea near the Gulf of Mexico.
 Havana is the capital city.
 Prior to Spanish colonization in the 15th century, it was inhabited by the Ciboney Taíno people.
 (Like most European colonizations in the Americas, you can probably guessed what happened) In the 1898 Spanish-American war it became an American territory before gaining independence under a dictatorship in 1902.
 Cuba is a multiethnic country with people from diverse backgrounds as you have ancestors of the Ciboney Taíno people, the Spanish conquerers, and the African slaves they brought over.
 There is also a small population of Chinese people.
 Because it was a closed off country for so long, most of the people there have deep roots in the country that spans back many generations.

-Cuba only recently opened its doors and is known to be a time capsule as much of the architecture and life has not changed.
+Cuba only recently opened its doors for a few years (before Trump slammed an embargo) and is known to be a time capsule as much of the architecture and life has not changed.
 Despite the beautiful scenery you see in photos and Jay Chou’s music video, the country is riddled with corruption and the people there live in extreme poverty.
 Many things that we in the states take for granted is seen like gold there i.e salt (source: coworkers who go to Cuba routinely to visit family).
 I was told many markets are just small bodegas with only a few items.
 A hot commodity for tourists there are Cuban cigars.
-My understanding is that the main currency to use there is the USD.
+My understanding is that the main currency to use there is the USD but unfortunately none of it goes to the people as the government hogs the money.

 One of the perks of growing up next to Cuban communities is you get a taste of some good food.
 They are known for their strong coffee, pastries (pastelitos), and much more!